ssmythe/learn_mandarin_chinese/README.md

 ## Pinyin Romanization

-The best rules for tone mark placement and Pinyin conventions I've found is from [Modern Mandarin Chinese Grammar 2E Textbook][9]
+Once you've finished the above Pinyin course, memorize the following rules for tone mark placement and Pinyin conventions (from [Modern Mandarin Chinese Grammar 2E Textbook][9]).
+You'll be glad you did.

 ### Placement of tone mark in Pinyin